andymcmillan/andymcmillan/index.md

 I'm the co-founder of [XOXO](https://xoxofest.com), an experimental festival for independent artists who live and work online.
 I produce events for clients through my studio, [Regular](http://regular.events).

-I’m also the proprietor of [Suckerpunch](https://suckerpunchpdx.com), an alcohol-free bar in Southeast Portland.
+I’m also the proprietor of [Suckerpunch](https://suckerpunch.bar), a new alcohol-free bar in Portland, Oregon.

 You can follow me on [Twitter](https://twitter.com/andymcmillan), [Instagram](https://instagram.com/goodonpaper), and [Letterboxd](https://letterboxd.com/andymcmillan).
 You can also [support my work on Patreon](http://patreon.com/andymcmillan).